Moreish Malay Curry with Pilau Rice and Coriander-Mint Chutney main image

 1 bay leaf

-5 green cardamoms
+5 green cardamom pods

 1 large red onion, finely chopped

-2 tbsp grated garlic
+2 Tbsp grated garlic

-2 tbsp grated ginger
+2 Tbsp grated ginger

 3 green chilies (finely chopped)